dellow/Web-Framework/README.md

 <a name="about"></a>
 ## About
-This is a fast Framework and/or Project Wrapper and workflow for web projects that utilises NPM and Gulp as build tools.
+This is a fast Framework and/or Project Wrapper and workflow for web projects that utilises Gulp as a task runner.
 It's also set up to work with Travis CI which will run any defined spec tests by default.

-JavaScript is bundled with WebPack via NPM scripts.

-CSS is compiled with SASS via Gulp (Compiling directly with NPM is to slow).

-Testing is done with Jasmine for unit tests and Nightwatch for functional/integration tests.
+JavaScript is bundled with WebPack and tested with Jasmine for unit tests and Nightwatch for functional/integration tests.

+CSS is compiled with SASS.

 [![JavaScript Style Guide](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)